 Kazakhstan has followed Russia’s move to publish rosier data.
 On May 27, Moscow began excluding asymptomatic patients from its total.
 Also like Russia, Kazakhstan now separates patients who died “from COVID-19” and “with COVID-19,” which is used when the deceased had an underlying health condition.
 This second figure is not reported to international bodies.

 Local journalists had been questioning Kazakhstan’s official death count.
 Radio Azattyq reported in late May on discrepancies between official data and the number of graves in specially designated burial sites for COVID-19 victims.

 In a June 4 online briefing, Health Minister Yelzhan Birtanov conceded that, in addition to the 48 official mortalities, 37 more people have died while infected with COVID-19.

 “There are special commissions in the regions that study each fatal case from COVID-19 and conclude the cause of death,” Birtanov said.
 “Before the creation of these commissions in April, the official mortality statistics in Kazakhstan included all deaths with coronavirus, even if they had other diseases.”

-Zholdas Orisbayev is a graduate student at Michigan State University’s journalism school.
+Zholdas Orisbayev is a recent graduate of Michigan State University’s journalism school.